|

 - Ensure

-that both vehicles have batteries of the same voltage and are
+that both vehicles have batteries of the same

-approximately the same size/strength to ensure sufficient power for
+approximately the same size/strength to ensure

 jump starting.